ashleyd480/noob-algorithm-code-practice/my-leetcode/704-binary-search.md

   - Or... if the middle is greater than the target, then we have aimed too high and we got to search further down, so the `right` becomes one less than the middle.
 This allows us to search the lower half.

+Note we check `while (left <= right)` because continuing the search after this point would mean trying to search in a non-existent or already exhausted range, which doesn't make sense.

 ## Example Breakdown
 Input: nums = [-1,0,3,5,9,12], target = 9
 Output: 4